bcronje/docs/docs/kb/windows-firewall-classifies-enclave-interface-as-public.md

 ## Resolution

-Get a list of all network interfaces installed by Enclave on the target operating system and use PowerShell to check the Enclave interfaces are incorrectly classified, and manually update the classification if not.
+Obtain a list of all network interfaces installed by Enclave on the relevant systems and use PowerShell to check all Enclave interfaces are incorrectly classified as `Private` by the Windows Firewall and manually update the classification for any that aren't.

-1. Open an administrator PowerShell prompt
+1. Open an administrator PowerShell command prompt

 2. Run `enclave list-adapters`.
-If you have enrolled multiple profiles enrolled on the same OS, you may have more than one Enclave network interface installed.
+If you have enrolled multiple profiles enrolled on the same operating system, you may have more than one Enclave network interface listed.

     ```
     Index    Net Connection Id      Service Name    Driver Name                         Guid